Jupiter Fund Management Executes Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Jupiter Fund Management Plc has executed a share buyback transaction, purchasing 125,000 of its ordinary shares on the London Stock Exchange as part of its ongoing buyback program.
-The company intends to hold these shares in Treasury, impacting the total voting rights and potentially influencing shareholder interest under regulatory guidelines.
+Jupiter Fund Management Plc announced the purchase of 100,000 of its own ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
+The shares were acquired at a weighted average price of £1.261664 and will be held in Treasury, bringing the total number of Treasury shares to 15,431,581.
+This transaction affects the total voting rights in the company, which now stands at 529,547,929 shares.
+The buyback is part of a strategy to manage the company’s capital structure and potentially enhance shareholder value.

 Spark’s Take on GB:JUP Stock